cablehead/vanilla/docs/index.md

   dependencies when using PyPy.
 When using CPython you'll just need to install the Greenlet and CFFI packages.

-- **concurrent**: supports highly concurrent actor based architectures taking inspiration from Go to use *coroutines* and *channels* for message passing as core building blocks.
+- **concurrent**: for creating highly concurrent actor based architectures taking inspiration from Go to use *coroutines* and *channels* for message passing as core building blocks.

+- **utilitarian**: a swiss army knife for assembling services.
+Vanilla abstracts signal handling; thread pools; process creation, control and inter-communication; multiplexing push/pull and request/reply message passing patterns over TCP and UDP

 - **predictable**: Vanilla's concurrency model is based on coroutines or green threads, via the Greenlet package.
 Arguably this model allows a more natural